apache/gravitino/docs/jdbc-postgresql-catalog.md

 - Doesn't support setting certain column properties, such as default value and check constraints

 ### Catalog properties
-Any properties not defined by Gravitino with `gravitino.bypass` prefix will pass to PostgreSQL catalog data srouce properties.
+Any properties not defined by Gravitino with `gravitino.bypass` prefix will pass to PostgreSQL catalog data source properties.
 For example, if specify `gravitino.bypass.maxWaitMillis`, `maxWaitMillis` will pass to PostgreSQL catalog data source properties.
 You can check the relevant data source configuration in [data source properties](https://commons.apache.org/proper/commons-dbcp/configuration.html)

 If you are using JDBC catalog, you must provide `jdbc-url`, `jdbc-driver`, `jdbc-database`, `jdbc-user` and `jdbc-password` to catalog properties.